sugarlabs/musicblocks/js/README.md

 ```

+Note: The call to `formBlock` will attempt further call `adjustWidthToLabel`.
+This behaviour by passing a false value as the second argument.
+There is currently no way to define left-hand output as a boolean.
+Though it can be done by passing a third option of `bool` to `flows.left`

 <!-- ## How to define block function in [logo.js](https://github.com/sugarlabs/musicblocks/blob/master/js/logo.js)

 There are two basic types of blocks: *flow* blocks, that connect vertically, and *arg* blocks, that connect horizontally, into *flow* blocks.